FirehoseWeekend/install-guide/mac.md

-OTHER SOFTWARE AND ACCOUNTS YOU NEED:
+##OTHER SOFTWARE AND ACCOUNTS YOU NEED:##

-*Sublime
+###Sublime###
+Why?
+Sublime Text 2 is a great texteditor that has all the great features and is easy to use; plus we can use it for free.
+If you have another text editor that you prefer, no need to switch.

 --> go to sublimetext.com and install the text editor: http://www.sublimetext.com/2